How to Protect Your Wood Deck This Winter

 Step 1: Cover the Deck If You Can

-Wooden deck cover
+wooden deck cover

 The first part of learning how to protect a wood deck is simply limiting its exposure to the elements.
 When you cover a deck, you shield it from a wide variety of damaging factors, including: